 Results of stress

-Impact of bad habits
+Impact of addictions

 Diseases of the central nervous system, as a result of changes in the functioning of internal organs

-If a person does not know how to deal with lack of sleep at home, it is necessary to undergo an examination to exclude or diagnose diseases of the internal organs
+If a person does not know how to deal with lack of sleep at home, it is necessary to undergo an examination to exclude or diagnose diseases of internal organs

-• daytime sleepiness leads to frequent bouts of unintentional rest at any time;
+• Daytime sleepiness leads to frequent bouts of unintentional rest at any time;

-• strong snoring;
+• heavy snoring;

 • headache;